Top 5 Condition Monitoring Sensors in 2026

 Best for: Organizations that want AI-driven anomaly detection combined with a managed expert service.

 Augury uses vibration, temperature, and magnetic data analyzed through proprietary AI models.
-Their offering includes recommended corrective actions driven by a combination of machine learning and Augury experts.
+Their offering includes recommended corrective actions driven by a combination of machine learning and Augury's expert team.

 Notable Features